0xdeadbeer/donut.c/README.md

 This famous code was written by Andy Sloane.
 It was written in the year 2006 but has recently been re surfacing on the internet.

+This beautiful and elegant code has great mathematical principles.
+It is also one of the most famous ASCII animations.

 This is the code:

 ``` {style="font-size: 10pt;"}